aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-notes-slides/working-with-headers-and-footers/_index.md

 ---
-title: "Working with Headers and Footers"
+title: "Working with Notes Slide Headers and Footers"
 type: docs
-url: /working-with-headers-and-footers/
+url: /working-with-notes-slide-headers-and-footers/
 weight: 50
 ---

 ## **Introduction**

-When talking about headers and footers within Notes slides, we are referring to the minor elements located at the upper and lower regions of your Notes slides.
+When talking about headers and footers within a Notes slide context, we are referring to the minor elements located at the upper and lower regions of your Notes slides.
 These elements typically encompass a text header, date, text footer, and slide number.
 This article shows methods to manage headers and footers within Notes slides.

 ## **API Information**